Threads of Life: Reception

 Threads of Life received positive reviews from critics.
 Alternative Press stated, "Threads of Life is the most unashamedly 'true' metal album any major label's released yet this year — and it's also one of the best."
 MetalSucks complimented the band's effort stating, "Threads of Life is exactly what you would expect from Shadows Fall — aggressive thrash riffing and Swedish death-metal inspired guitar interplay underneath Brian Fair’s assortment of screams, singing, and something halfway in between the two — only this time the band has refined their songwriting abilities even further and lets their ’80s hair metal influences hang out even more."
 The Phoenix added to this praise, "Threads of Life is rife with catchy, immaculately produced riffs, and singer Brian Fair has refined the gruff bellow heard on previous albums into a competently tuneful Hetfeldian growl; the call-and-response between Fair and the syrupy, multi-tracked clean singing of guitarist Matt Bachand sounds better than ever."

 Several critics addressed the more mainstream sound of the album.
 Blabbermouth provided a good summary, "The band has hit that very elusive line between broadening the appeal of the music and selling out completely – talk about the art of balance!"
 411Mania added that "the production could of [sic] been a bit more gritty and had more of an edge to it."
 Perhaps the largest critic in this aspect was Vince Neilstein of MetalSucks, who criticized the "overwhelming presence of auto-tune on Brian Fair’s voice during the clean sung parts," concluding that it overly detracted from the listening experience.

-"Redemption" received a Grammy Award nomination for Best Metal Performance during December, 2007.
-Brain Fair explained, "The song is a celebration of the power of music and the human voice as an agent of change and to have it recognized in such a way is incredible."
+"Redemption" received a Grammy Award nomination for Best Metal Performance during December 2007.
+Brian Fair explained, "The song is a celebration of the power of music and the human voice as an agent of change and to have it recognized in such a way is incredible."
 The 50th Grammy Awards took place on February 12, 2008, with the award ultimately going to Slayer.
 Other nominees in the category were King Diamond, Machine Head, and As I Lay Dying.